joost-morsink/Rest/docs/httpConv.md

 ```

 Although plain JSON is not considered to be RESTful, the `JsonHttpConverter` is able to satisfy the HATEOAS constraint by using HTTP-headers and JSON Schemas for `TypeDescriptor`s, as can be seen in the code fragment above.
+The component can also be configured (using `LinkLocation`) to use a json property for the link collection.

 ## XmlHttpConverter
 Also included is the `XmlHttpConverter`, which implements a plain XML serialization format for the Rest requests and responses.